syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 ---

 # Getting Started with the .NET MAUI DateTimePicker
 This section explains how to add the Date Time Picker control.
 It covers only the basic features needed to get started with Syncfusion Date Time Picker.
-Follow the steps below to add a basic date time picker to your project.
+Follow the steps below to add a .NET MAUI Date time picker to your project.

 ## Prerequisites